Herbert Chapman: Arsenal

 In the 1925 close season, Chapman had already set about improving his squad for Huddersfield to seek a third successive title (something which had never been achieved before).
-At the same time, Arsenal were looking to replace Leslie Knighton, who had been sacked.
+At the same time, Arsenal was looking to replace Leslie Knighton, who had been sacked.
 Arsenal chairman Sir Henry Norris placed an advertisement in the Athletic News:

 Although Arsenal had been fighting relegation in both the two previous seasons, and despite the chairman's restriction on spending, Chapman nevertheless moved to Arsenal soon afterwards, attracted both by the London club's larger crowds and a salary of £2,000, double what he earned at Huddersfield Town.
 At Arsenal, Chapman immediately made an impact by signing 34-year-old Charlie Buchan, an England international and Sunderland's all-time record goalscorer, whom he made Arsenal captain.

-Chapman came to Arsenal promising to make them the Newcastle of the South.
+Chapman came to Arsenal promising to make them the "Newcastle of the South".
 Chapman and Buchan's arrival at the club also coincided with a change in the laws of the game in June 1925, that modified the offside law.
 The change had reduced the number of opposition players that an attacker needed between himself and the goal-line from three to two (including the goalkeeper).
 Buchan's idea, implemented by Chapman, was to move the centre half from a roaming position in midfield to a "stopper" position in defence.
 With the inside forwards brought back to help the midfield, this changed the usual formation from 2–3–5 to 3–4–3, or a "WM", so called after the shape it formed spelled out the letters.
 This meant the offside trap was now the responsibility of the single centre half, while the full backs were pushed wider to cover the wings.

 Arsenal were by no means the only team to have come up with the idea of dropping the centre half into defence – Newcastle United beat Arsenal 7–0 that season employing such a system with Charlie Spencer at centre-half; Queen's Park and Tottenham Hotspur had also adopted similar systems.
 Chapman, however, was able to refine and improve on the idea better than his rivals, melding the tactical change with his own ideas on counter-attacking football, pacy wingers and a strong defence.
 Chapman himself summed it up by saying: "the most opportune time for scoring is immediately after repelling an attack, because opponents are then strung out in the wrong half of the field."